Lion7de/couchdb-s3-backup/Readme.md

 yarn start
 ```

+## How To Use

+There are multiple options to run the cronjob via Docker:

+- Easypanel Cronjob
+- Gitlab CI/CD (scheduled)
+- ... anywhere you can schedule a docker process

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.